 There is a phrase by a UK politician that has had a considerable amount of coverage in the media – “The British people are sick of experts”.
 I agree and think that the prescriptive framing of issues through experts is now a flawed political communication tactic.
 There is a strong sentiment against top down pronouncements that tell voters to trust in the opinions of experts irrespective of either their own experiences or the frame in which they process the issues.

 Ads like this will no longer resonate with voters who feel betrayed by “experts” or “elites”.

 In addition to the disconnect between the cultural and economic elites in life experiences, there is another reason for this development.
 Disintermediation means that issues are no longer exclusively framed by experts or the mainstream media.
 People now have access to multiple sources of information that independently either reinforce their existing cognitive framework or influences them to adopt a new one.

-The implication are significant.
-If an issue (such as free trade or mass migration) is being processed through one frame, a parade of experts offering counter arguments will not change that.
-Top down and prescriptive communication tactics are becoming less effective.
+The implication is significant.
+If an issue (such as free trade or mass migration) is being processed through one frame, a parade of experts offering counter-arguments will not change that.
+Top-down and prescriptive communication tactics are becoming less effective.
 Campaigners need to re-evaluate what constitutes effective content and the channels through which it is communicated.